What Is A Tax Audit: Understanding Your Rights During A Tax Audit

 Businesses not opting for presumptive tax scheme Total sales, turnover or gross receipts exceed Rs 1 crore in the FY

-Businesses eligible for presumptive taxation under Section 44AE, 44BB or 44BBB Profits or gains claimed less than the prescribed limit under the presumptive tax scheme.
+Businesses eligible for presumptive taxation under Section 44AE, 44BB or 44BBB Profits or gains claimed below the prescribed limit under the presumptive tax scheme.

 Businesses eligible for presumptive taxation under Section 44AE, 44BB or 44BBB Taxable income is less than the prescribed limit but exceeds the basic threshold limit